Syncroness-Inc/embedded-rust-start/README.md

 - [.vscode/settings.json](https://rust-analyzer.github.io/manual.html) - Stores configuration options for rust-analyzer (process that runs in the background that provides a pleasurable ide experience).

-- [.vscode/tasks.json](https://code.visualstudio.com/Docs/editor/tasks) - Stores build tasks for the debugger and launches a linter specified at `scripts/startup/watch.sh`.
+- [.vscode/tasks.json](https://code.visualstudio.com/Docs/editor/tasks) - Stores build tasks for the debugger and launches a linter using `cargo make startup-watcher`.

 - [Dockerfile](https://docs.docker.com/engine/reference/builder/) - Specifies tools to be installed in the environment.
 - `memory.x` - information specifying memory layout of the board.